HuzhouNLP/Autism-Education-Knowledge-Graph/README.md

-# 🧠 Autism Education Knowledge Graph
+# 🧠 Autism Children Education Knowledge Graph

 This repository contains the materials for the paper:
-**"Knowledge Graph Construction and Retrieve-Augmented QA for Autism Education"**
+**"{Autism Children Education Knowledge Graph: Construction and Validation"**

 ## 📚 Overview